Appendix 13: Policy Applicable to the Use of Assistant Professor Steps V and VI and Associate Professor Steps IV and V

 The normal term of service as Associate Professor is six years, but there is no obligation on the part of the University to promote an Associate Professor to the rank of Professor solely on the basis of years of service at the lower rank.

 Associate Professor, Steps IV and V will only be used in special circumstances and will require review by the Vice Chancellor.
+The normal terms of service at both Step IV and V is three years.
 If faculty are hired at Associate Professor, Steps II or III and if they are not ready to advance to Professor in four or two years, respectively, or a research project has been delayed by circumstances beyond the faculty member’s control, or there is commitment to extra teaching or service their department and/or school could request use of Steps IV and/or V. This decision will require review by the Vice Chancellor, however regular advancement will always be from one of the Associate Professor steps to Professor, Step I. Any proposed promotion from Associate Professor IV or V to a step beyond Professor, Step I will be considered an acceleration and will have to be justified as any acceleration in step or rank.